About me, Lena Nechet, L∃N∀

 - And now?

-The first 7 defining words (nouns) I would choose for myself should probably be:
+The first 7 defining words (nouns) I would choose to describe myself:

 - Artist - an abstract fine art painter and portraitist, enchanted by photography and videography.
 I always knew I will paint, but it took a couple of life-threatening events to make me drop almost everything else and dare to dive into the madness of purposeless creation.
 I am obsessed with composition and color, have always been.

-- Fruitarian - long-term, since 18, which suggests a lot about my lifestyle: predominantly fresh fruit and seeds based vegan diet, environmentally-friendly attitude, avoiding buying too much, etc. I ran large ethical online communities, and still minimally maintain the reorganized Fruitarian's Network.
+- Fruitarian - long-term, since 18, which suggests a lot about my lifestyle: predominantly fresh fruit and seeds based vegan diet, environmentally-friendly attitude, avoiding buying too much, etc. I ran large ethical online communities, and still minimally maintain the data from the Fruitarian's Network.
 Recently I got a chance to start a small orchard, which still requires some foundational work.
-Before, I supported wild life protection and paid other people to plant thousands of trees.
+In the past, I paid other people to plant thousands of trees and supported wild life protection and animal rescue causes.
 Now, I have propagated and planted many perennial plants myself.
-I donate to animal rescue causes and to independent media that educate people about legal changes they can support to make the Earth more life-friendly on a global scale.
+I donate to independent media that educate people about legal changes they can support to make the Earth more life-friendly on a global scale.

 - Polyglot - as a multilingual person, I spoke several languages, and this experience made my thinking more independent from grammatical and cultural conditioning, I believe.
-Now, I am acceptably fluent only in three natural languages I acquired in this order: my second native Russian (Русский), German (Deutsch), and English.
-I fully understand but speak slower in Ukrainian (Українська), my first native.
-And I have almost entirely forgotten Spanish (Español), in which I was fluent in late childhood while living in Latin America.
-The need to set my mind free by verbal expression made me a poet at 13, and I used this tool in each language I knew sufficiently.
+The need to set my mind free by verbal expression made me a poet at 13, and I used this tool in each language I knew sufficiently well.

 - Web Developer - I love internet.
 I was happy with server programming for several years, regarding it as an art without emotions.
 I still enjoy it now and then.
 I like its clear logical structures, immediate results, and the practical application of math.
 I am painfully aware of the lost of freedom, monopolization, and prevalence of misinformation and junk content on our networks.
 I try to do my part in fixing it.

-- Investor - I started to invest risky and early, as a university student, with currencies and commodities, and later transitioned into mid-term stock trading followed by index funds (ETFs).
+- Investor - I started to invest risky and early, as a university student, with currencies and commodities, and later transitioned into mid-term stock trading, followed by index funds (ETFs).
 My degree is in economics, and this is how I used it.
-Risk-taking gives me thrills, and I need to guard myself from passionate moves.
-I dislike being in debt though, so I managed to never have any serious liabilities.
+Risk-taking gives me thrills, and I need to guard myself from passionate moves (I lost a lot on alternative energy!).
+I dislike being in debt, so I managed to never have any serious liabilities.
 I believe that financial fluency and access to markets and capital-building instruments are essential rights in a modern society.

 - Female - I am a serially monogamous heterosexual woman, who seeks the depth of intellectual and erotic connection with one man at a time.
-I am rarely physically attracted to anyone, and seldom meet people with whom I see a potential to experience what I want.
-Nonetheless, mutual love is not only my "drug" of choice: I prioritized it in life decision making.
+I am rarely physically attracted to anyone, and seldom meet people with whom I see the potential to experience what I want.
+Nonetheless, mutual love is not only my "drug" of choice, I prioritize it in life decision making.
 Friendship is of almost the same importance to me, but the gender plays no role.
-I am not family-oriented.
+I am not family-oriented but I never dated casually.
 My eroticism is directly connected to person's mind.
-I never dated casually.
-Now I am surprisingly happily married, to a guy who also was and stays my friend for years, we laugh a lot.
+Now, I am surprisingly happily married, to a guy who also was and stays my friend, for years - we laugh a lot.

 If I would use only a few adjectives to describe myself, I would choose these additional words: